kori-lab/hermes/README.md

   },

   // syntax alternative to send payload into the body
-  // method post
-  // only the value is sent, not the key
   payload: 'Country=Foo&City=Bar',

   // `timeout` specifies the number of milliseconds before the request times out.
   // If the request takes longer than `timeout`, the request will be aborted.
-  timeout: 1000, // default is `5000` (5 seconds)
+  timeout: 1000,

-  // `proxy` defines the hostname, port, and protocol of the proxy server.
+  // `proxy` defines the hostname, port, and protocol of the proxy server or string content  all.
-  // You can also define your proxy using the conventional `http_proxy` and
-  // `https_proxy` environment variables.
-If you are using environment variables
-  // for your proxy configuration, you can also define a `no_proxy` environment
-  // variable as a comma-separated list of domains that should not be proxied.
-  // Use `false` to disable proxies, ignoring environment variables.
-  // `username` and `password` indicates that HTTP Basic auth should be used to connect to the proxy, and
-  // supplies credentials.
-  // This will set an `Proxy-Authorization` header, overwriting any existing
-  // `Proxy-Authorization` custom headers you have set using `headers`.
-  // If the proxy server uses HTTPS, then you must set the protocol to `https`.
   proxy: {
-    protocol: 'https',
+    protocol: 'https', // default
     host: '127.0.0.1',
     port: 80,
     username: 'foo',